hamiltonrconnor/HuggingRobots/README.md

 # Giant Inflatable Hugging Robots

-For a summary of the project, the porject poster can be found here:
+For a summary of the project, the porject poster can be found here: [POSTER](Hugging\ poster.pdf)

 A copy of the complete thesis can be found here:
 [Thesis](Thesis.pdf)